Position: Deputy Director of Athletics

 White was also named to the LEAD1 Association Diversity Fellowship Program Class of 2023-24 and the President’s Leadership Institute 2023-24 cohort, a program managed and implemented by Clemson President Jim Clements.

 Prior to his time at Clemson, White has served at Northwestern as Deputy AD and Chief Operating Officer, where he oversaw a $110 million operating budget.
-He successfully coordinated nearly $450 million in capital project facility financing, managed department contract negotiations, advised on head coach staffing decisions, and collaborated on department strategy under Phillips and Gragg.
+While at Northwestern, he successfully coordinated nearly $450 million in capital project facility financing, managed department contract negotiations, advised on head coach staffing decisions, and collaborated on department strategy under Jim Phillips (current ACC Commissioner) and Derrick Gragg.

 White’s engagements outside of the department included positions on the Big Ten basketball working groups, the administrative council, as well as numerous other leadership committees at the Big Ten and LEAD1.

 The Chattanooga, Tennessee native earned a bachelor of arts degree from North Carolina, where he was a member of the junior varsity basketball team.
 He also earned a master’s degree at Georgia State and an MBA at Kennesaw State.
-He and his wife Jari have three children, Justin, Kamden and Kinley.
+He and his wife, Jari have three children, Justin, Kamden and Kinley.
+During his prep years, White played at 8-time National Champion, Oak Hill Academy in Mouth of Wilson, VA.

 Graham Neff on Kevin White: